tudelft3d/Random3Dcity/README.md

 # Introduction

-This experimental software prototype was developed as a part of my [PhD research](http://3dgeoinfo.bk.tudelft.nl/biljecki/phd.html).
+This experimental software prototype was developed as a part of my [PhD research](http://3dgeoinfo.bk.tudelft.nl/biljecki/phd.html), and it has been designed and developed from scratch.

 Procedural modelling engines natively supporting CityGML and designed for generating semantically structured 3D city models in multiple LODs are not available.
 This project presents an effort to fill this gap.